mciupek/TPCSplineFramework_SkimmedData/README.md

   fPIDResponse->SetUseTPCEtaCorrection(true);
   fPIDResponse->SetUseTPCPileupCorrection(true);

  15) Repeat step 5) to 14) until your splines converge and you are happy with the results.
 This should be the case after 4-7 Iterations depending on the data.
+In step 10) we do not need to create the TTree again.
+Therefore we can commute out ana->Filltreeformap_track(filename_track) and ana->Filltreeformap_V0(filename).
  16) Now we can run the QA to check the performance of the splines on different particles and as function of different varialbes (centrality, eta etc.).